patcolyn/toggle_device/README.md

 # toggle_touchscreen
-Dirty scripts to enable/disable the touchscreen.
-Can work for any device.
+Dirty scripts to enable/disable the touchscreen